 - Key Content shall take immediate steps to bring to an end the Services in an orderly manner but with all reasonable speed and economy;

-- Without any prejudice to any indemnities and/or compensations applicable by law or contract in favour of Customer, Customer shall pay to Key Content the part of the Fee for Services performed up to the date of such termination, unless Key Content has failed to comply with the specifications set out in the Purchase Orders accepted by Customer, or if the Deliverables do not comply with the agreed specifications and requirements of the Service, according to the applicable Purchase Order and these T&Cs.
+- Without any prejudice to any indemnities and/or compensations applicable by law or contract in favour of Customer, Customer shall pay to Key Content the part of the Fee for Services performed up to the date of such termination, unless Key Content has failed to comply with the specifications set out in the Project Offers accepted by Customer, or if the Deliverables do not comply with the agreed specifications and requirements of the Service, according to the applicable Project Offer and these T&Cs.

 The Parties agree that Clauses 5, 6, 7, 8, 9, 11, and 12 shall survive Termination or expiration of the Term.

-- A Party may not assign any Purchaser Order to third Parties without the prior written consent of the other Party.
-For the sake of clarity, the events of merger or consolidation of a Party with a third company and/or the acquisition, directly or indirectly, of the majority of a Party’s share capital by a third company shall not be considered as an assignment of a Purchase Order for the purposes of this Clause.
+- A Party may not assign this Agreement or any Project Offer to third Parties without the prior written consent of the other Party.
+For the sake of clarity, the events of merger or consolidation of a Party with a third company and/or the acquisition, directly or indirectly, of the majority of a Party’s share capital by a third company shall not be considered as an assignment for the purposes of this Clause.

-- As an exception to the foregoing Clause 13.1, a Party may assign a Purchase Order to an Associated Company.
+- As an exception to the foregoing Clause 12.1, a Party may assign a Project Offer to an Associated Company.

-- The Purchase Order (including these T&Cs), together with any documents referred to in it, constitutes the entire terms and conditions of the Appointment and supersedes or extinguishes any prior drafts, agreements, undertakings, warranties and arrangements of any nature, whether in writing or oral, regarding such subject matter.
-A Purchase Order and these T&Cs may only be modified or otherwise amended by written agreement of the Parties.
+- The Project Offer (including these T&Cs), together with any documents referred to in it, constitutes the entire terms and conditions of the Appointment and supersedes or extinguishes any prior drafts, agreements, undertakings, warranties and arrangements of any nature, whether in writing or oral, regarding such subject matter.
+A Project Offer and these T&Cs may only be modified or otherwise amended by written agreement of the Parties.